If you’re looking for new ways to grow your blog traffic with Pinterest, you may have heard of the brand new feature on Pinterest: Idea Pins.

 I have used tons of different traffic techniques to grow my blogs throughout the years.

-However, the easiest and quickest way to grow my blog has been to follow a consistent Pinterest strategy.
+However, the easiest and quickest way to grow my blog has been to follow a consistent Pinterest marketing strategy.

 And although I only started using Pinterest in 2018, I doubled my blog traffic in just six weeks!